In the beginning

 From the moment it launched in 1998, ReachOut.com was driven and supported by young people.
 Over 7000 Australians pitched in to get it off the ground, raising $180,000 through Triple J’s ‘Real Appeal’.
 At the time, one young person in Australia ended their life every 47 hours.

 When challenged with the question of how to ensure ReachOut was relevant to young people, one member of the team suggested that young people themselves should co-design the service.
-This person was Jono Nicholas – now the CEO of ReachOut.
+This person was Jono Nicholas – who went on to become the CEO of ReachOut.

 The first Youth Advisory Board was made up of ten young Australians, who helped shape the development of ReachOut.
 Since then, we’ve worked closely with young people to ensure that ReachOut meets the needs of all young Australians, regardless of their location, gender or sexuality.